netzke/netzke-core/UPGRADING.md

 There's no more need for `default_config` or any other `*_config` methods, and they should be replaced with `configure`.

 The `configure` method is useful for (dynamically) defining toolbars, titles, and other properties of a component's instance.

+### The `js_configure` method

+The `js_configure' method should be used to override the JS-side component configuration.
+It is called by the framework when the configuration for the JS instantiating of the component should be retrieved.
+Thus, it's *not* being called when a component is being instantiated to process an endpoint call.

+Override it when you need to extend/modify the config for the JS component intance.

 ### DSL-delegated methods are gone